 They are after money.
 Don’t be distracted by them and just say ¡No gracias!

 There is no direct service between Granada and Malaga Airport.
-Instead you take the intercity bus from Granada Bus Station to Malaga Bus Station from where you can catch bus 19 to the Airport.
+Instead, you take the intercity bus from Granada Bus Station to Malaga Bus Station from where you can catch bus 19 to the Airport.
 They run twice an hour between 06.40 and 23.40.
-This short hop takes around 40 minutes but quicker way to transfer to the airport may be to take the local train.
+This short hop takes around 40 minutes but a quicker way to transfer to the airport may be to take the local train.

 Autocares Gonzales runs a direct bus service between Granada City Centre and Granada Airport.
 The route, which takes approximately 40 minutes runs from Paseo de Violón (Palacio de Congresos) via stops on Acera del Darro, Gran Via de Colon, Triunfo, La Caleta, Granada Bus Station and Avenida Andalucía.
 The fare is €3 which is paid on the bus.